Kruithne/Akkoro/README.md

     i = i + 1;
 end);
 ```
 While useful, calling the function like this gives us no way to stop the iteration without ending the script.
-Thankfully, all three timer functions return a reference we can use to manipulate the running timer.
+For this reason, all three timer functions return a reference we can use to manipulate the running timer.
+The table below outlines the functions available from the reference.

 | Function | Parameters | Description |
 | -------- | ---------- | ----------- |